 However, be aware that repeated exposure to the same bait may lead to “bait aversion” in German cockroach populations.

-Using two different types of baits can help to reduce the effects of “bait aversion”.
+Using two different types of bait can help to reduce the effects of “bait aversion”.
 It’s important to follow label instructions and to keep bait stations out of reach of children and pets.

 Use Gel Bait Syringes Inside to Kill the Colony